How Many Solar Panels Do You Need?

 You want daily and hourly usage for our calculations, so if your bill doesn’t show a daily average, just divide the monthly or annual average by 30 or 365 days, respectively, and then divide again by 24 to determine your hourly average electricity usage.
 Your answer will be in kW.
 (And just in case you’re wondering, a kilowatt-hour is how much power you are using at any given time multiplied by the total time the power is being used.)

 A small home in a temperate climate might use something like 200 kWh per month, and a larger home in the south where air conditioners account for the largest portion of home energy usage might use 2,000 kWh or more.
-The average U.S. home uses about 900 kWh per month.
+The average U.S. home uses about 900 kWh per month according to the EIA.
 So that’s 30 kWh per day or 1.25 kWh per hour.

 Your average daily energy usage is your target daily average to calculate your solar needs.
 That’s the number of kilowatt-hours you need your solar system to produce if you want to cover most if not all of your electricity needs.